Story: Canterbury region

 Early settlers

 The London-based Canterbury Association aimed to recreate English rural society in Canterbury.
-From 1850, they sent out different classes of people – from rich landowners, to farmers, to shepherds and servants.
+From 1850, they sent out different classes of people – from rich landowners and farmers to shepherds and servants.

 Sheep farming

-The settlers had set up large sheep farms on the plains and in the hill country.
-Some farmers became rich exporting wool and meat (known as ‘Canterbury lamb’).
+The settlers set up large sheep farms on the plains and in the hill country.
+Some farmers became rich exporting wool and meat (especially ‘Canterbury lamb’).
 Near the end of the 19th century these runs were divided into smaller farms.
 Country and town people get together on Christchurch’s annual Show Day in November.

 Christchurch

 Canterbury is also an important rugby region.
-The red-and-black Crusaders team have won several major rugby competitions.
+The red-and-black Crusaders team have won many more Super Rugby competitions than any other franchise.